Exact Detection Thresholds and Minimax Optimality of Chatterjee's Correlation Coefficient: Applications

-\end{enumerate} \end{Assumption} These assumptions are natural and hold in various commonly used models including normal distribution, the $t$ distribution with sufficiently high degrees of freedom (10 or more) and various other distributions in the exponential family.
-Under these assumptions we have the following proposition. \begin{prop} Consider the model defined by \eqref{eq:rotation} with $\Dl\equiv \Dl_n$.
-Then, under \cref{as:rotation}, we have,
+\end{itemize} \end{Assumption} These assumptions are natural and hold in various commonly used models including the normal distribution, the $t$ distribution with sufficiently high degrees of freedom (10 or more) and various other distributions in the exponential family.
+Under these assumptions we have the following proposition which is proved in Section B.2.3. \begin{prop} Consider the model defined by \eqref{eq:rotation} with $\Dl\equiv \Dl_n$.
+Then, under the \cref{as:rotation}, we have

 where and $ J(t):=\int\limits_{-\infty}^{t}y_2f_2(y_2)\,dy_2. $ \end{prop}